poblabs/weewx-ObserverIP/README.md

 ## Install
 - You'll need to have the Python requests library installed (It can be installed from command line.
 For example: `pip install requests`)
-- Copy the driver observerip.py to the weewx driver folder.
-For my CentOS install it's located at `/usr/share/weewx/weewx/drivers`
+- Copy the observerip.py driver to the `bin/user` folder (For my CentOS install it's located at `/usr/share/weewx/user`)
-- Copy the text in the `weewx.conf` here to your `weewx.conf`
+- Copy the text blurb from the `weewx.conf` here to your `weewx.conf`
 - Modify the configuration in `weewx.conf` to update the IP and hardware description
 - Restart weewx